neurolibre/docs.neurolibre.org/source/FULLSTACK.md

 | Ingress   | IPv4       | TCP      | 443 (HTTPS) | 0.0.0.0/0        |
 | Ingress   | IPv4       | UDP      | 1 - 65535   | -                |
 | Ingress   | IPv4       | UDP      | 1 - 65535   | 192.168.73.30/32 |

+Note: This is a pretty loose security group example.
+Depending on the type of connections you expect to the instance, please revise before applying them.

 * Each application on Dokku will run in a container, named as "dynos" in Heroku.
 If you connect this VM to NewRelic (see instructions above), you can monitor each container/application/load and set alert conditions.